 Twitter was vocal on the subject.
 Didier Hilhorst, product design at Flipboard, said:

 Don’t force people to work in an office.
 Create an office people want to work in.
 Stick versus carrot.
 Carrots are tasty.— Didier Hilhorst (@didierh) February 26, 2013

 Office planning can no doubt impact motivation and productivity, and Google’s HQ is the best example with its focus on play and space, but is it enough to get employees on their morning commute.

 From the tangible to the abstract, some raised the issue of trust.
 The Independent’s argument against stated: ‘No matter how hard an employee works from home, chances are their office-hassled manager will presume they get away with an outrageous amount of skiving’ while Management Today said trust is essential.
 Office or home, the feeling your boss thinks you are unproductive can have mixed outcomes.

-It can no doubt save the company money in office furniture and maybe even office rent, but does home working optimise creativity?
 For a company like Yahoo and an executive who hailed from Google, it’s unlikely the ban on home working will be at the cost of innovation and idea generation.
 How this will be achieved is yet to be seen.